jonnor/ESC-CNN-microcontroller/report/report.md

 Utilizing larger amounts of training data might be able to increase performance of the models shown.
-Possible techniques for this are transfer learning[@PretrainingSpeechCommandRecognition], or applying stronger data augmentation techniques (such as Mixup).
+Possible techniques for this are transfer learning[@PretrainingSpeechCommandRecognition], or applying stronger data augmentation techniques (such as Mixup[Mixup] or SpecAugment[@SpecAugment]).

-Applying quantization should make the computations of the models more efficient.
+Applying quantization should speed up the computations of the models.
-A first step would be to make use of the optimized CMSIS-NN library[@CMSIS-NN], which utilizes 8-bit integer operations.
+A first step would be to make use of the optimized CMSIS-NN library[@CMSIS-NN], which utilizes 8-bit integer operations and the SIMD unit in the ARM Cortex M4F.
 However there are also promising results showing that CNNs can be effectively implemented with as little as 2 bits[@andri2016yodann][@miyashita2016convolutional][@IncrementalNetworkQuantization], and without using any multiplications[@leng2018extremely][@cintra2018low].